confluentinc/ksql/design-proposals/klip-43-timestamp-data-type-support.md

 * STRINGTODATE

 ### Casting

-Casting from TIMESTAMP to BIGINT will return the millisecond representation of the timestamp, and casting from BIGINT to TIMESTAMP will return a TIMESTAMP that is the BIGINT number of milliseconds from Unix epoch.

-If a user attempts to cast a negative number or a timestamp before Unix epoch, the CAST will throw an error.

 Casting from TIMESTAMP to STRING will return the timestamp in ODBC canonical form with millisecond precision (yyyy-mm-dd HH:mm:ss:fff), and  casting from STRING to TIMESTAMP will attempt to parse the